 This personal blog is titled Conservatism Institute because I endeavour to articulate a Conservative viewpoint by conscious and constant reference to explicit principles of political Conservatism, especially those of Edmund Burke in Reflections on the Revolution in France.

-Much conservative and right wing comment or policy is founded on the prejudices or instincts of conservatives.
-Indeed, the conservative intelligentsia generally tends to call Conservatism an approach, describing aspects rather than defining a philosophy.
+Much conservative comment reflects the often vague prejudices and instincts of conservatives.
+Indeed, the conservative intelligentsia often tends to call Conservatism an approach, describing aspects rather than defining a philosophy.

 “averse to change or innovation and holding traditional values“